schumannl00/Segment_App/README.md

 ```
 Than download all the remaining parts from requirements.txt (pip install -r requirements.txt , easy support for uv might be added at some point as it is faster)
 ## Usage
-0. Add paths for label and id jsons which need structuring as in the example
+0. Add paths for label and id jsons which need structuring as in the example and set up venv, best is torch --> nnUNetv2 --> rest from requirements.txt (had problems with keeping all in requirements.txt)
 1. Launch the application:
    ```bash
    python segment_app.py
    ```
-   or use launch.ps1 script (add shortcut to desktop for coworkers who are not used to CLI)
+   or use modified launch.ps1 script (add shortcut to desktop for coworkers who are not used to CLI)

 2. Configure input and output paths:
    - Set the input path (DICOM data folder)